staticbass/rechat/README.md

 var server = htpp.createServer(app);

 var options = {
-  storage: [] // you hav to pass array for storing messages };
+  storage: [] // you have to pass array for storing messages };

 chat.connect(server, options)